New Deadly SuperBug “C. Diff”:

 Most importantly, transit through the acidic environment of your stomach.

-Probiotic Synergy™ from Designs for Health is formulated to handle all of the above, presented in moisture-resistant BIO-tract Probiospheres® that enhance stability and the ultimate delivery of probiotic organisms to your intestinal tract.
+It's important to find one formulated to handle all of the above, presented in moisture-resistant that enhance stability and the ultimate delivery of probiotic organisms to your intestinal tract.

 Studies have shown that probiotics may be helpful with both immune system modulation and allergies, plus they’re imperative if you’ve recently been on antibiotic therapy.
 It’s a simple step that may help keep you and your family in the best health possible.